 Travel Guide: Kyoto

-Before Tokyo had reach the monumental heights to which it has reached today, the centre of Japan laid somewhere else.
-Serving as the Imperial family’s residence under Shogunate rule from 794 to 1868, the ancient capital of Japan was right here in the city of Kyoto.
-The city can be considered the spiritual centre of the country with over 2000 separate temples and shrines found throughout its expanses.
-Achieving a perfect balance with tasteful modern development keeping Kyoto at the forefront while maintaining its ancient pasts and undeniable strong cultural influence.
+Before Tokyo reached the monumental heights to which it has today, the centre of Japan laid somewhere else.
+The ancient capital was right here in the city of Kyoto, serving as the Imperial family’s residence under Shogunate rule from 794 to 1868.
+The city is thought to be the spiritual centre of the country with over 2000 separate temples and shrines found throughout its expanses.
+Kyoto achieves a perfect balance between tasteful modern development while keeping to its ancient roots and undeniably strong cultural influence.

-Kyoto consists of both a sprawling city as well as representing an entire prefecture.
-The prefecture is roughly central on the main island of Honshu in a region known as the Kansai region.
+Kyoto is not only a sprawling city, but also represents an entire prefecture.
+It’s located roughly in the centre of the main island of Honshu in an area known as the Kansai region.

-The Kansai region is divided into 7 separate prefectures, of which Kyoto’s is right in the centre.
-It’s surrounding prefectures are also popular amongst tourists, such as those of Nara and Osaka.
+The Kansai region is split into 7 separate prefectures, of which Kyoto’s is right in the centre.
+It’s surrounding prefectures are also popular amongst tourists, including those of Nara and Osaka.
 With its location, Kyoto becomes the perfect launching off point to explore the surrounding region.

-Being a major city and relatively central to the country, it is incredibly well connected to the rest of the country by several forms of transportation.
-However, with Japan being an island nation, access to Kyoto internationally is unfortunately limited to flights.
+Being a major city and centrally located, its incredibly well connected to the rest of the country by several forms of transport.
+However, being an island nation, access to Kyoto internationally is sadly limited to flights.

 [To be updated following COVID-19]

-Kyoto is connected to the rest of the country by its extensive railway network.
-You are able to travel there purely by use of local trains.
-However, getting there from the far away cities it would take a number of transfers and a hell of a long time.
-As the only direct long-distance trains available are the Shinkashens (bullet trains), the prices are pretty high.
+Kyoto is also well connected to the rest of Japan by the country’s extensive railway network.
+You could travel between majour cities by just using local trains, though there would be a number of transfers and a hell of a long time.
+The only direct long-distance trains available are the Shinkashens (bullet trains), thus the prices are pretty high.